abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

-In this example, we use `useState()` to declare `name`, and use `setName()` to update the value of `name`.
-This works fine, but we would actually recommend using `useRef()` instead of `useState()`, because:
+In this example, `name` is being declared as a state, but it might be more efficient to use a reference instead, because:

 - `name` is not being displayed on the screen.
-- `name` is not in the dependency array of any effect.
+- `name` is not a dependency of any effect.
 - We didn't make `<input>` into a controlled component.
 In other words, the value of `<input>` is not affected (controlled) by `name`.
 - Since `name` is a state, updating it will cause the component to re-render.
-This means every time a character is entered, all unmemoized children (child component) will be re-rendered, leading to poor performance.
+This means every time a character is entered, all unmemoized children will be re-rendered, leading to poor performance.
 Sometimes even `onBlur` won't save you.

-For these reasons, we can say it's safe to replace `useState()` with `useRef()` in this case for better performance while keeping the same functionality:
+For these reasons, in this example, declaring `name` with `useRef()` would be more efficient than using `useState()`:

 ```tsx showLineNumbers
 import { useRef, FormEvent, ChangeEvent } from 'react'